-- Entry qualifications include a combination of prior education, credentials, and work experience to demonstrate base competency in skills relevant to working as an SCO in each discipline.
+- Entrance qualifications include a combination of prior education, credentials, and work experience to demonstrate base competency in skills relevant to working as an SCO in each discipline.

 - Base Competency Courses and Technical Courses are the formal training that the Council requires individuals to complete in order to demonstrate general and technical competency in their discipline.

 The partners of the Safety Codes Council, including accredited municipalities, corporations, agencies, Alberta Municipal Affairs, and safety codes officer organizations, need committed individuals to carry out the work of the safety codes system.
 We regularly post career opportunities for SCOs.
 Click here to view current openings.

 Before registering in courses or applying for certification, you must submit a “prequalification review” through Council Connect at a cost of $50.
 The prequalification review allows you to confirm that you meet entrance qualifications before registering for courses.
 The Certification team assesses all prequalification reviews before submitting to the Administrator of Certification for their decision.
 The Administrator notifies applicants of their decision by email.
 If your application is successful, you may begin taking courses towards the completion of your certification.

 A decision is typically made within four days of receipt unless additional documentation is required.

 If you are unable to provide required documentation, please contact one of our Program Advisors.

 If you have taken courses that you believe should be considered for equivalency, you may submit an equivalency request.